SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-builds.md

 # Smol Community Builds

-This page is dedicated only to builds that others can build themselves.
+This page is dedicated to builds that anyone can reproduce.

-Builds that are not open-source or do not provide sufficient documentation to be replicated are not listed here.
+Builds that are not open-source or lack sufficient documentation to be replicated are not listed here.

 ## Table Of Contents